Code-Diamond/WindowsCalculator/README.md

 # JG_Homework1_Calculator
-A simple calculator app in C#
+The desktop I was on didn't have a calculator installed for windows.
+So I made one in C# because I can.